ESantix/terminal-minesweeper/README.md

 ![alt text](./image.png)

-Probably the worst C written code for a minesweeper.
-But it is one of my first "complex" codes I ever did.
+Probably the worst C written code for a minesweeper you'll ever see

 ## Usage